 Languages Supported:

-IBIS files can reference other files which are written using the SPICE, VHDL-AMS, or Verilog-AMS languages.
+IBIS files can reference other files which are written using the SPICE, IBIS-ISS, VHDL-AMS, or Verilog-AMS languages.
 In this document, these languages are defined as follows:

 “SPICE” refers to SPICE 3, Version 3F5 developed by the University of California at Berkeley, California.
 Many vendor-specific EDA tools are compatible with most or all of this version.

+"IBIS-ISS" refers to the "IBIS Interconnect SPICE Subcircuits Specification (IBIS-ISS)", developed by the members of the IBIS Open Forum.

 “VHDL-AMS” refers to “IEEE Standard VHDL Analog and Mixed-Signal Extensions”, approved March 18, 1999 by the IEEE-SA Standards Board and designated IEEE Std.
 1076.1-1999, or later.